The Importance of Public Speaking

 Will you be ready to take on the challenge when it comes?
 Or will you falter before you even begin?

-• Practice makes perfect.
-Don't settle for just one reading of your prepared speech prior to actual delivery.
-Read it over and over again until you get things right.
+Practice makes perfect.
+Don't settle for just one reading of your prepared speech before actual delivery.
+Lack of preparation demonstrates inadequate understanding of the importance of public speaking and the power of words.
+Read your speech several times again until you get things right.
+Memorize the speech or not depending upon the audience and most appropriate form of delivery.